replicatedhq/chartsmith/chartsmith-app/knowledge.md

   - Add min-w-0 to parent flex container to enable truncation
   - Make action buttons flex-shrink-0 to maintain size
   - Keep hover actions outside of text container
   - For table rows with hover actions:
     - Keep action buttons always visible unless explicitly required to be hidden
     - Add cursor-pointer to action buttons
+    - Use consistent padding and icon sizes
+    - Maintain hover states for background and text color
+  - For file explorer panels:
+    - Use fixed width (e.g. w-[280px]) with flex-shrink-0 to prevent resizing
+    - Wrap tree in fixed-width container to maintain consistent width
+    - Add min-w-0 to content area to enable truncation
+  - For table rows with hover actions:
+    - Keep action buttons always visible unless explicitly required to be hidden
+    - Add cursor-pointer to action buttons